All Episodes

 Humps that were bulldozed up mounds of dirt to prevent erosion.

-And every time I'd hit one of those things, the truck would go flying.
+And every time I'd hit one of those things, the truck could go flying and, you know, crash down on its chops real hard.

 How far down the road, I guess still going down the mountain, right?